Kavipriya-Ramanathan/blog-app/README.md

 A full-stack blog application built with the MERN (MongoDB, Express.js, React, Node.js) stack.
 This application allows users to create, read, update, and delete blog posts with user authentication.

-**Deployment:** Deployed on Railway (https://railway.app) with separate service for backend and frontend.

 ## 🚀 Features